Yathish30/First-Project-/README.md

 6. Hough line transformation

-# this is not the code which would run a video of lane detection for ever frame ,its just an example of how it is been done here a user can select a particular img no between  0-1800.
-Where the selected frame is given as an output for lane detection.
+#this is not the code which would run a video of lane detection for ever frame ,its just an example of how it is been done here a user can select a particular img no between  0-1800.
+Where the selected frame is given as an output.

 THANK YOU!